-"It's a question of who's to be master, that's all."
+"It's a question of which is to be master, that's all."

 Monday, September 18, 2017